thisisthekap/Xamarin.RevenueCat.iOS/README.md

 #### Tip when updating to newer version of revenuecat/purchases-ios

-To find out which API changed were made between two versions of revenuecat/purchases-ios, you could execute sharpie twice:
+To find out which API changes were made between two versions of revenuecat/purchases-ios, you could execute sharpie twice:

 1. Execute steps 1 to 3 from the steps above
 	* Do not change the version of `revenuecat/purchases-ios` in `revenuecat-version.txt`